cosmos/ibc-go/docs/middleware/ics29-fee/fee-distribution.md

 simd tx ibc-fee register-counterparty-payee transfer channel-0 cosmos1rsp837a4kvtgp2m4uqzdge0zzu6efqgucm0qdh osmo1v5y0tz01llxzf4c2afml8s3awue0ymju22wxx2 --from cosmos1rsp837a4kvtgp2m4uqzdge0zzu6efqgucm0qdh
 ```

-## Register an alternate payee address for reverse and timeout relaying
+## Register an alternative payee address for reverse and timeout relaying

 As mentioned in [ICS29 Concepts](../ics29-fee/overview.md#concepts), the reverse relayer describes the actor who performs the submission of `MsgAcknowledgement` on the source chain.
 Similarly the timeout relayer describes the actor who performs the submission of `MsgTimeout` (or `MsgTimeoutOnClose`) on the source chain.